railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    *Database with all required functionality for this example*

-If you want to reconfigure your system, then click on the `Reconfigure` link that appears in the header of :ref:`fig-oech03cfgexample`.
+If you want to reconfigure your system, then click the `Reconfigure` link that appears in the header of :ref:`fig-oech03cfgexample`.

 ..
 Copyright © Open Object Press.
 All rights reserved.